General introduction

 Online dictionaries are useful, but should be used in tandem with a physical dictionary, which often gives greater detail and examples of the usage of a given word or phrase.
 The following websites are reliable online sources:

-2. The course in German Literature: Paper III (studied in Michaelmas term) and IV
+2. The course in German Literature: Paper III and IV

 The first year of your literature course at Oxford is based on a number of set texts for the First Public Examination (‘Prelims’), which takes place at the end of your first year.
 Throughout the year, you will write essays and commentaries on selected prose texts, dramas, one film, and poems.
 Papers III and IV are taught in college tutorials, accompanied by lectures on the prescribed texts throughout the year.